MethodsAndPractices/vsteam/.docs/synopsis/Remove-VSTeamWorkItemType.md

-Removes a custom workitem type from custom process template.
+Removes a custom work item type from custom process template.